Cocaine Bear (bear): History

-Dr. Alonso did not want to waste the body of the bear, so he had her taxidermied and gave it to the Chattahoochee River National Recreation Area.
+Dr. Alonso did not want to waste the body of the bear, so he had him taxidermied and gave it to the Chattahoochee River National Recreation Area.
 The bear, however, disappeared until it emerged again in a pawn shop.
-Eventually she made her way to the "Kentucky for Kentucky Fun Mall" in Lexington, Kentucky, where she remains to this day.
+Eventually he made his way to the "Kentucky for Kentucky Fun Mall" in Lexington, Kentucky, where he remains to this day.
 It has been alleged that the bear kept in Lexington is not the same bear that died in Georgia, but rather another, unrelated bear, due to the fact that the original bear was in a state of decomposition, although the mall maintains that the bear is the original.
 According to the bear's owners, the Cocaine Bear has the authority to officiate legally binding weddings in the mall where it is kept due to a loophole in Kentucky's marriage laws.
-This claim is only partly true; the bear does not have the authority to solemnize weddings, but the state of Kentucky cannot invalidate marriages performed by unqualified persons if the parties believe that the person marrying them has the authority to do so.
-As such, it is a belief in the Cocaine Bear's authority that allows her to officiate legally binding weddings in Kentucky.

 Film adaptation

 On March 9, 2021, Universal Pictures announced that a film, Cocaine Bear, would be directed by Elizabeth Banks.
 The film takes significant liberties—while the events which occurred between the bear's ingestion of cocaine and its death are not known, the bear is not known to have caused any deaths, as was portrayed by the film.
 The film was released on February 24, 2023.
 Coinciding with the release of the film, Peacock created a documentary film titled Cocaine Bear: The True Story about the bear.